pinhoti national recreation trail / pinhoti millennium legacy trail

-HISTORY - The Alice Springs Campground The campground is no longer in operation.
+HISTORY - The Alice Springs Campground is no longer in operation.

 Look for the Alice Springs Campground on the right just before the bridge.
-The owners provided campsites and firewood for $5 per night at the old CCC Campground and Day or overnight parking for a $2 donation.
-Trig and Alice were very hiker friendly!
+The owners provided campsites and firewood for $5 per night at the old CCC Campground (across the bridge on the right) and Day or overnight parking for a $2 donation.
+Trig and Alice are very hiker friendly!

 Alice Springs Campground